mylesmegyesi/hyperion-ruby/README.md

 This will require the file "hyperion/\<impl\>" and instantiate the class Hyperion::\<impl camelcased\>

-Each implementation must accept a hash of options in their initializer
+Each implementation must accept a hash of options in it's initializer

 ``` ruby
 module Hyperion